-The alliance of organisations working together to deliver the new emotional wellbeing and mental health service for children and young people in Surrey, is delighted to announce the new service name:
+The organisations working together to deliver the new emotional wellbeing and mental health service for children and young people in Surrey, are delighted to announce the new service name:

 Mindworks Surrey also has a brand new website: www.mindworks-surrey.org providing children, young people, families and carers with information about services, advice and resources.
 It is a source of essential information, including how to ask for help in a crisis via the 24/7 Crisis Line.